qiushuo222/AmazonReviewProductAnalysis/Running.md

 >\>cd ~/home/bigdata/assignment/project/cmpt732/<br>
 >\>spark-submit Market_Basket_Analysis.py ./data/Amazon_Product_Review_Parquet_Part_00000

-OR
+OR for Instructors or TAs testing
 >\>spark-submit Market_Basket_Analysis.py ./testdata/Amazon_Product_Review_Parquet_Part_00000

 It will create a folder named "Basket_Recommendation" in folder data/ and populate 24 parquet files in it.
 This include a table with product A and product B and Support/Confidence/Lift for them.

+P.S.
+The Basket_Recommendation is available in /home/sqa13/cmpt732_project_data/ on cluster.

 ## 2).
 Predict whether a customer will purchase a good
 >\>cd ~/home/bigdata/assignment/project/cmpt732/<br>
 >\>spark-submit Customer_IfPurchasement_Data_Preparation.py ./data/Amazon_Product_Review_Parquet_Part_00000

-OR
+OR for Instructors or TAs testing
 >\>spark-submit Customer_IfPurchasement_Data_Preparation.py ./testdata/Amazon_Product_Review_Parquet_Part_00000

 It will create a folder named "CustomerIfPurchase_Dataset" in folder data/, and one json file in it, use json file name to replace below JSON_FILE_NAME.

 >\>python3 Customer_IfPurchasement.py ./data/CustomerIfPurchase_Dataset/JSON_FILE_NAME

-It will populate a SVM model stored in folder cmpt732, this can be loaded for other needs.
+It will populate a SVM model stored in folder data, this can be loaded for other needs.

+P.S.
+The CustomerIfPurchase_Dataset and trained model file is available in /home/sqa13/cmpt732_project_data/ on cluster.